Colors and Marketing: all You Need to Know about Color Psychology

 Especially now amid COVID-19, we take for granted that this is a powerful, useful tool because it is the only way that businesses can truly express themselves via social media posts and profile “pics.”

-ore tips for better banner creation for your advertising campaign can be found here.
+ore tips for better banner creation for your advertising campaign can be found in this banner maker ideas post.

 Andrés is a freelance photographer, currently studying at Workshop Experience in Madrid, Spain.
 In his free time, Andrés enjoys swimming, hiking, working out, and working on projects for product photography.